rizo/onix/README.md

 - `ocaml-variants` - Build a custom opam compiler.
 Can be used to build [variations of the compiler](https://discuss.ocaml.org/t/experimental-new-layout-for-the-ocaml-variants-packages-in-opam-repository/6779).
 - `ocaml-base-compiler` - Build an opam compiler with vanilla options.
 This is the compiler normally used by opam.

+By default, the compiler will be built from source.

-Add the compiler package to the `deps` field in your `default.nix` file with any additional compiler options packages:
+To specify the compiler package, add an entry to the `deps` field in your `default.nix` file with any additional compiler options packages:

 ```nix
 onix.env {